-11. Determining the Working Capital Requirement
+11. Determining the Working Capital Requirement and its Associated Cost

 - 11.1.
-The Annual Revenue Requirement shall include the cost of Working Capital Requirement for the Single Buyer. - 11.2.
-The projected cost of Working Capital Requirement is equal to the estimated Cost of Coal Purchases multiplied by the Working Capital Remuneration Rate and is calculated according to the following formula:
+The Annual Revenue Requirement shall include the cost of Working Capital Requirement for NUR Genco. - 11.2.
+The projected cost of Working Capital Requirement is equal to the WACC multiplied by estimated Working Capital Requirement. and is calculated according to the following formula: